DarkStarSword/3d-fixes/README.md

 Short python script to extract the table of Stereo settings from the nVidia driver and write them to a CustomSettingNames_en-EN.xml which can be used with nVidia Inspector.

+### matrix.py ###
+Small Python module to create typical matrices for translation, rotation, scaling and projection in 3D to help me understand the maths behind them.